Herman Beukema: Scholarship

 During his tenure at the United States Military Academy, Beukema became the foremost expert of geopolitik at the United States Army.
 He taught the first college course in the United States on the subject, and was recognized nationally as a leading geopolitician.
 Beukema concentrated his efforts in the geographic regions of Europe and the Far-East, and devoted most of his attention to Germany.
-Beukema wrote a series of essay's critiquing Karl Haushofer, a German professor at the University of Munich.
+Beukema wrote a series of essay's critiquing Karl Haushofer, a German professor at the Ludwig-Maximilians-Universität München.
 Haushofer was a pioneer in geopolitik thinking, and his teachings were a foundation for Adolf Hitler's framework for Nazi ideology.
 Beukema writings reveal geopolitik as an instrument of state power and the Nazis' use of geopolitik as a pretext for expansion and world domination.
 Beukema's teachings ensured that Academy graduates had a solid knowledge of economics, geography, and politics, and their relationship to national power.
 Because of his focus on Nazi Germany, Beukema earned a reputation as a leading "saber rattler" several years before the onset of World War II.
 Each year, the academy presents the Herman Beukema Memorial Award to its top political science graduate.

 Beukema died on November 26, 1960, in Heidelberg, Germany, where he had been overseeing the University of Maryland's overseas study program.
 He was buried at West Point Cemetery.